Why Does Reading Data from the dsp.AsyncBuffer Object Give a Dimension Mismatch Error in MATLAB Function Block?

-read method is not specified to be a variable-size signal.
+read function is not specified to be a variable-size signal.

 Here is the